 Unfortunately, this vital tool of meditation is altogether ruined by an outcome-driven mentality.
 Like everything else, we mistakenly approach meditation in outcome terms.
 To us, meditation is wrongly thought of as some form of reprieve, a place we go or thing we do to find relaxation.
 Our vision of meditation is of some blissful utopia where our problems fade and we connect with ourselves on a more harmonious level.
 We even lovingly say things like, “Focus on the breath,” as if there is some charmed outcome where body and mind unite, and we are finally at peace.

-The truth is that meditation is not an outcome.
+The truth is meditation is not an outcome.
 Like everything else, meditation is a process where success and failure have little to do with how things actually result – how things turn out has almost nothing to do with what we put in.
 Just because we do not win the championship does not mean we were not the best team, just because we get divorced does not mean we were not deeply in love, and just because we do not transcend does not mean we are not meditating.
 Explained without the bias of outcomes, meditation is a gritty, challenging, messy and invaluable practice for being human.
 In fact, feeling mixed-up, overwhelmed and entirely frustrated with ourselves during meditation is the only way to know we are doing it right!

 We are born into this world and never given a handbook on an existence simultaneously defined by both powerful emotions and equally powerful logic.
 So we meditate.
-We meditate not to find an outcome like the breath, but to get comfortable with that fact that our ideals and our reality are drastically different than each other.
+We meditate not to find an outcome like the breath, but to get comfortable with the fact that our ideals and our reality are drastically different than each other.
 We meditate to recognize that our emotions are never going away.
 We meditate to refine the skill of being reasonable even when our impulses tell us otherwise.
 We meditate to practice doing what logic directs despite what our urges demand.
 The whole idea of meditation is not to attain a greater peace than we have today, rather to become at peace with our innate inability to be perfect.
-Frankly, if we can let go of the breath and just sit still when all we want to do is move, then we can meditate.
+Frankly, if we can just sit still when all we want to do is move, then we can meditate.

 Forget outcomes and transcendence, forget perfection, forget the breath – these are counterproductive stories we tell ourselves.
 Instead, make progress by expecting and learning not to fight the imperfections of being human.
 We are bad at this, which means we are finally meditating.